-Emily is an architect and urban designer with a desire to involve as many people as possible in the design of spaces, buildings, neighbourhoods and cities.
-She has worked in a range of practices.
-While at URBED, an urban design cooperative, she worked on small-scale community buildings as well as large residential masterplans coordinating the urban design and public engagement in neighbourhoods all over the UK.
+Previously Emily was the project coordinator on the ‘Ambition for Ageing’ research project which aims to understand how age-friendly neighbourhoods in Manchester are now, and how to make them better in the future.
+The research involved using innovative engagement methods, working closely with residents and organisations.
+She also has experience working in a range of practices.
+At URBED, an urban design cooperative, she worked on small-scale community buildings as well as large residential masterplans coordinating the urban design and public engagement in neighbourhoods all over the UK.

 She is interested in looking at the city in unexpected and unusual ways and is always interested in the other side of the story.
-She is currently working on a project known as the Library of Engagements which aims to create an individualised archive methods of engagement concerning spaces, buildings, neighbourhoods and cities.
+She curates a project known as the Library of Engagements which aims to create an individualised archive of methods of engagement concerning spaces, buildings, neighbourhoods and cities.

 Come talk to me about methods of engagement, feminism, beautiful shadow gaps, participation, other-ness, really good stairs, mapping, that female architect you’ve forgotten the name of, community buildings, LGBT+ spaces and identities or whatever else you are interested in!